douglasday/douglasday.github.io/_posts/2021-10-9-Mapyourhacking.md

 date: 2021-10-09
 ---

-### Introduction

-In this post, I'll try to detail a struggle I've been wrestling with and my effort to overcome it.

 Bug Bounty Hunting is an ever-changing ecosystem - what works in one season may not work in another.
 As such, and as with any discipline, being able to evaluate your self and adjust your course when thing stops working is imperative.

 As a succesful bug bounty hunter, I am in a _lot_ of private programs.
 Additionally, the [Hackerone Directory](hackerone.com/directory) is always getting larger.
 While this has the benefit of making the surface area for bug hunting _unimaginably large_, it also fosters my personal achilles heel: Decision Paralysis.